-A+ Spelling Test is the educational application for practicing spelling.
+A+ Spelling Test is an educational application for practicing spelling.
 Both regular tests and several unique game-style test modes.
 Words can be fully customized.
 Includes built-in spellcheck dictionary.
-The list of words can be shared online, this feature was powered by Parse, but was eventually migrated to Back4App, after Parse.com was shut down.
+The list of words can be shared online, this feature was powered by Parse but was eventually migrated to Back4App, after Parse.com was shut down.

 Lingo Arcade is an application for learning languages in a fun and engaging way with 5 mini-games and 150 levels for practicing different aspects of languages.
-Supports English, French, Spanish and German.
-The results are stored online and synchronized throught accounts.
+Supports English, French, Spanish, and German.
+The results are stored online and synchronized throughout accounts.

-Story Creator is an application for creating story books containing photos, videos, text, and audio.
+Story Creator is an application for creating storybooks containing photos, videos, text, and audio.
 The stories can be shared online.
-This was origianlly powered by the Parse service, but was eventually moved to Back4App.
-This is pretty popular "scratchbook"-style application.
+This was originally powered by the Parse service but was eventually moved to Back4App.
+This is a pretty popular "scratch book"-style application.

-ABC Genius feature a multiple interactive games for kids of all ages to learn letters.
+ABC Genius features multiple interactive games for kids of all ages to learn letters.
 This application is one of the few products built on top of the Little Genius engine.
-It is a common approach building this type of application - creating a single engine/platform and then extending it with the different data and selling it as different applications.
+It is a common approach to building this type of application - creating a single-engine/platform and then extending it with the different data and selling it as different applications.

 Many more similar applications can be found here.